 After a super fun Friday at Wondercon, I had no problem waking up bright and early for another geek filled day.
 But instead of putting on yet another Star Wars T-shirt, today I was going as… dun dun da dahh… PIKACHU!
 Here’s my original concept art for it.
 Professional, I know!

 I basically bought a sewing pattern for a fleece hoodie, made it longer than normal, and had to make some adjustments for my size.
 Total cost = $15.
 Total labor = about 12 hours?
 I lost track.

 Then I attached the hood to the “vest” portion of the jacket.
-At this point, I hadn’t sewn the “face” on yet since I had to hand sew that part anyways.
-I left that for the end just in case I changed my mind.
+At this point, I hadn’t sewn the face on yet since I had to hand sew that part anyways.
+I left that for the end just in case I changed the design.
 At this point, I sewed the rest of the jacket on in this order – zipper, pockets, bottom hem, 2 brown Pikachu stripes in the back, sleeves, sleeve hem.

 I found ASH!!

 And Princess Peach!